lilFM/.github/profile/README.md

 This GitHub organization is hosted by [liledix4](https://github.com/liledix4).
 Everyone can make their contributions absolutely freely.
 Forks are very welcome!

+## Criteria

+- This GitHub organization only accepts projects explicitly based on already known media, including small projects with little publicity (such as [Zombie Hive](https://github.com/lilFM/ZombieHive)).
+- If the project has the potential for high recognition, it would be better to consider a separate GitHub organization instead of putting repositories in the *lilFM* organization.

+## Related organizations and repositories

+- ***[Bombs vs. Sleepwalkers](https://github.com/BvSGame)*** – despite regular references to popular media and being clearly inspired by popular works, this project is considered original.
+Additionally, it's a separate GitHub organization, because in terms of recognizability, this project is considered too big for *lilFM*.
+- ***[Doki Doki Literature Club!
+New Heading](https://github.com/DDLCNH)*** – separate GitHub organization, because in terms of recognizability, this project is considered too big for *lilFM*.

 ## Licenses

 Each repository in this organization is created solely for entertainment, educational, and research purposes.